zapSNH/ZTheme/README.md

 If all goes well then you should see your magnificent navball that replaces the stinky old one.

 ### I don't like what you did with X!
 Can you change it back?
-- The older variants can always be downloaded through older releases and it also may be in the [extras](https://github.com/zapSNH/ZTheme/wiki/Extras "extras") folder.
+- The older variants can always be downloaded through older releases and it also may be in the [ZThemeExtras](https://github.com/zapSNH/ZThemeExtras "zthemeExtras").

 ## Known Issues
  - Some textures are missing icons [#1](https://github.com/zapSNH/ZTheme/issues/1 "#1")